 Hulk Rating: /10

 This review was entered into Maddy Loves Her Classic Films Stewart Granger blogathon.
 Other films with this cast include Richard Harris in The Cassandra Crossing and Robin and Marian.
-Richard Burton stars in The Medusa Touch and Anne of a Thousand Days and more.
+Richard Burton starred in The Medusa Touch, Where Eagles Dare, The Fall Guy and Anne of a Thousand Days and his blogathon.
 Roger Moore starred in North Sea Hijack, his tribute HERE and MORE.
 Stewart Granger starred in Hotel, The Love Boat and Murder She Wrote.
-Jack Watson in All Creatures Great and Small and North Sea Hijack.